contagon/handbook/handbook/32-repentance-and-membership-councils.md

 ### 32.14.1 Report of Church Membership Council

-After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through the Leader and Clerk Resources system.
+After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through LCR.
 He may ask the clerk to prepare the report.
 He ensures that no hard copy or electronic copy of the form is retained locally.
 He also ensures that any notes used to prepare the report are promptly destroyed.

 ### 32.14.2 Formal Church Membership Restrictions